emxsys/worldwind-web-app-tutorial/docs/lesson-1.md

 ## Dependencies

-We're going to add the CDN links for the Bootstrap and Font Awesome CSS, plus a link to our **custom.css** file.
-Also, we're adding the JavaScript CDN links for BootStrap and JQuery, plus our **app.js** file.
+We're going to create the basic web page structure.
+We'll include the CDN (content delivery network) links for the Bootstrap and Font Awesome CSS, plus a link to our **custom.css** file.
+Also, we're adding the JavaScript CDN links for BootStrap and JQuery, a link to our **app.js** file.

 Copy/paste the following HTML into your web page.